Index

 stream_read

-int stream_read(int pgid, int rid, void * buffer, size_t size)
+int stream_read(int rid, void * buffer, size_t size)

 date_time